 A dent, scratch, or ding shouldn’t be a deterrent to buying an auction vehicle.
 Don’t expect perfection.
 These cars are used and will likely bear the signs.
 Compare the VIN on the windshield to the VIN elsewhere on the car.
 VINs that do not match can indicate that major repairs have been performed on the car.

-Watch Before Bidding and know when to quit: Stand back and watch the bidding process before participating.
+Watch Before Bidding and know when to quit: Stand back and watch the bidding process before participating and doing the calculations for tires.
 Get a feel for the people attending these auctions and be on the lookout for plants that bid to raise the auction price and a bidding war will only increase the price of the vehicle.
 Set a limit.
 Once the limit is reached, let it go and walk away.

 With these simple tips, one can find a great deal on a car at an auction.